Bevoniezh/MassLearn/README.md

 MassLearn integrates with three Windows desktop applications.
 Install them before launching the login page so that you can register their paths when prompted.

-### 6.1 SeeMS (ProteoWizard)

-- Download the latest ProteoWizard installer from the official [download page](https://proteowizard.sourceforge.io/downloads.shtml).
-During installation, ensure that **SeeMS** and **MSConvert** components are selected.
-- ProteoWizard, including SeeMS and MSConvert, is distributed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-Review the license to make sure it suits your usage.

-### 6.2 MSConvert (ProteoWizard)

-- MSConvert is installed together with ProteoWizard (see above).
-You can verify the installation by locating `msconvert.exe` inside the ProteoWizard installation directory (typically `C:\Program Files\ProteoWizard\ProteoWizard 64-bit\`).
-- MSConvert is covered by the same Apache 2.0 license as the rest of ProteoWizard.

-### 6.3 MZmine 3
+### 6.1 MZmine 3

-- Download MZmine 3 from the [official release page](https://mzmine.github.io/download.html) and follow the installer instructions.
+- Download MZmine from the [official release page](https://mzmine.github.io/download.html) and follow the installer instructions.
-- MZmine 3 is released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+- MZmine is released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Make sure you can comply with the requirements of GPLv3 (or obtain a professional license if needed).
 - After installation, **launch MZmine once manually** so the license activation dialog can complete (choose the academic or professional license type as appropriate).
 MassLearn will not be able to start MZmine automatically until this first-run activation succeeds.

-### 6.4 Registering executable paths in MassLearn
+### 6.2 Registering executable paths in MassLearn

 1. Start MassLearn and open the **Login** page.
 2. For first-time configuration—or whenever you update or reinstall any of the tools—click each software icon (SeeMS, MZmine, and MSConvert) displayed under the "Powered by" section.
-3. Enter or paste the full path to the corresponding executable (`seems.exe`, `MZmine.exe`, or `msconvert.exe`) and click **Confirm file**.
+3. Enter or paste the full path to the corresponding executable (`MZmine.exe`) and click **Confirm file**.
 4. MassLearn stores the paths in `Cache/software_path_dash.dat`.
 If an executable is moved or replaced, repeat the steps above to update the stored path.

 If MassLearn cannot launch a tool (for example after an update), return to the Login page and re-register the executable path.